SalesforceCommerceCloud/b2c-crm-sync/docs/_projects/faq.md

 **Q.&nbsp;&nbsp;Can I use b2c-crm-sync in a production environment?**<br>
 **A.**&nbsp;&nbsp;Yes, you can -- and we want you to, because we believe this solution provides the customer data strategy necessary to deliver integrated customer experiences across Salesforce Products.
 That said, it is the responsibility of customers and partners to extend and customize this enablement solution to meet their needs.

 We provide the integration approach, business logic patterns, and development assets to accelerate this process.
 We also provide testing tools that can be used and extended to validate solution behavior.
 This foundation is specifically designed to be built upon and customized to meet the varying needs of Salesforce customers.
-It is not, however, designed to solve or address every customer use-case or enteprise architecture scenario.
+It is not, however, designed to solve or address every customer use-case or enterprise architecture scenario.

 <hr>